-2022, which will be submitted after the date of this auditor's report, also accounts, our responsibility is to read the information identified above the annual accounts and consolidated accounts.
-In this procedure We also take into account our knowledge otherwise obtained in the audit and assess whether the information otherwise appears to be materially
+In connection with our audit of the annual accounts and consolidated accounts, our responsibility is to read the information identified above and consider whether the information is materially inconsistent with the annual accounts and consolidated accounts.
+In this procedure We also take into account our knowledge otherwise obtained in the audit and assess whether the information otherwise appears to be materially misstated.

-Our opinion on the annual accounts and consolidated accounts does clude that there is a material misstatement of this other information, we are required to report that fact.
+If we, based on the work performed concerning this information, conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.